hiver-py/bayesian-fMRI-inference/README.md

 # bayesian-fMRI-inference
-Comparison of Bayesian and frequentist dual regression on resting state networks using three different models.
+Comparison of Bayesian and frequentist dual regression on resting state networks using three different models:
 1. A frequentist Dual Regression,
 2. A Bayesian model with heteroscedastic variance and uncorrelated error terms
 3. A Bayesian model with heteroscedastic variance and correlated error terms.